Homas/ioc2rpz.gui/README.md

     - [ ] Import/Backup ioc2rpz.gui config

 ## Bugs
+- [ ] Force publish config for a server
+- [ ] Publishing deleted RPZ, sources
 - [ ] Unchecked checkboxes in tables on odd lines
 - [ ] TSIG generated in JS are not always valid.
 - [ ] (SQLite issue) Config import.
 Not all sources were added to a last RPZ.
 SRV was not added.